MBWest/Note-Taking/Windows/Command Prompt/Commands/type.md

 # Type

+Displays contents of text files to the terminal

+---

+## Examples

 | **Command** | **Description** |
 |-------------|-----------------|
 | `type C:\CLI.txt` | Display the contents of C:\CLI.txt using the type command |